framuigai/whatsappbot/README.md

 3.  **Install Dependencies:**
     ```bash
-    pip install Flask python-dotenv requests google-generativeai sqlite3
+    pip install Flask python-dotenv requests google-generativeai numpy # Added numpy for cosine similarity
     ```

 4.  **Environment Variables:**
     Create a `.env` file in the root of your project directory and add the following:
     ```dotenv
     VERIFY_TOKEN="YOUR_WHATSAPP_WEBHOOK_VERIFY_TOKEN"
-    WHATSAPP_ACCESS_TOKEN="YOUR_WHATSAPP_CLOUD_API_ACCESS_TOKEN"
     WHATSAPP_PHONE_NUMBER_ID="YOUR_WHATSAPP_PHONE_NUMBER_ID"
     GEMINI_API_KEY="YOUR_GOOGLE_GEMINI_API_KEY"
+    DATABASE_NAME="conversations.db" # Default name for your SQLite database
+    RATE_LIMIT_SECONDS=5 # Seconds a user must wait before sending another message
+    FAQ_SIMILARITY_THRESHOLD=0.75 # Threshold for FAQ relevance (0.0 to 1.0)
+    LOGGING_LEVEL=INFO # Set to DEBUG for more verbose logs, INFO for production
+    FLASK_DEBUG=True # Set to True for development, False for production
+    GEMINI_MODEL_NAME=gemini-1.5-flash # The Gemini model used for text generation
+    GEMINI_EMBEDDING_MODEL=embedding-001 # The Gemini model used for embedding generation
     ```
-    * Replace the placeholder values with your actual tokens and IDs from WhatsApp and Google Cloud.
+    * Replace placeholder values with your actual tokens and IDs.

+5.  **Initialize Database and Load FAQs (Manual Method):**
+    * Run the `app.py` file **once** with the "Initial FAQ Loading" block (in `app.py`) uncommented.
+This will create your database tables and populate the FAQs.
+    * After the FAQs are loaded successfully (check your logs), **re-comment** the "Initial FAQ Loading" block in `app.py` to prevent re-adding FAQs on subsequent runs.
+    ```bash
+    # Ensure your virtual environment is activated
+    python app.py
+    # Wait for logs to confirm FAQ loading, then CTRL+C to stop
+    # Now, re-comment the FAQ loading block in app.py
+    ```

 ## Running the Bot